Dashix/framework/README.md

-This repository is created for the purpose of completion of modules 9 and 10 from Test Automation Mentoring Program related to TA frameworks and design patterns
+This repository is created for the purpose of completion of modules 9, 10 and 11 from Test Automation Mentoring Program related to TA frameworks, design patterns and BDD.

 Module 9:
 1) execute these command to run tests with valid parameters (login/password):